-A. Applicants seeking to provide new, additional or replacement non-special purpose MRT services shall demonstrate compliance with the following criteria:
+A. Applicants seeking to provide new Non-Special Purpose MRT services shall demonstrate compliance with the following criteria:

-- 1. One (1) board-certified or board- eligible physician trained in radiation oncology by the American Board of Radiology in Radiation Oncology must be on-site when services are being provided. - 2 A medical dosimetrist must be available on-site when services are rendered.
-The medical dosimetrist shall be a member of the radiation oncology team, who has knowledge of the overall characteristics and clinical relevance of radiation oncology treatment units and equipment, who is cognizant of procedures commonly used in brachytherapy, who has the education and expertise necessary to generate radiation dose distributions and dose calculations in collaboration with the medical physicist and radiation oncologists. - 3.
+1. One (1) board-certified or board-eligible physician trained in radiation oncology by the American Board of Radiology in Radiation Oncology must be available consistent with the current CMS Guidelines, when services are being provided.

+- 2. A medical dosimetrist or medical physicist with dosimetry training and experience must be available to create treatment plans for MRT equipment.
+A medical dosimetrist or medical physicist with dosimetry training shall be a member of the radiation oncology team, who has knowledge of the overall characteristics and clinical relevance of radiation oncology treatment units and equipment, who is cognizant of procedures commonly used in brachytherapy, who has the education and expertise necessary to generate radiation dose distributions and dose calculations in collaboration with the medical physicist and radiation oncologists. - 3.
 Radiation therapy technologists, who shall be registered or eligible by the American Registry of Radiological Technologists (ARRT) or the American Registry of Clinical Radiography Technologists (ARCRT); and who shall be on-site when services are being provided. - 4.
 One (1) program director who shall be a board-certified or board-eligible physician trained in radiation oncology, who shall be available by means of direct communication in person or by radio, telephone, or telecommunication. - 5.
 There shall be a quality assurance program to monitor the quality and appropriateness of MRT services provided.
 In addition to the clinical quality assurance program, the applicant will document the following: - a.
 Applicants providing or seeking to provide MRT services shall demonstrate that the facility in which the services are to be provided meets or will meet the equipment manufacturer's safety and operating standards as well as applicable state and federal standards. - b.
-Applicants providing or seeking to provide MRT services shall document the development of policies and procedures for responding to equipment malfunction or operator error which minimize risk to the patient.
+Applicants providing or seeking to provide MRT services shall document the development of policies and procedures for responding to equipment malfunction or operator error which minimize risk to the patient. - c.

-c.
 Applicants providing or seeking to provide MRT services shall document that their policies and procedures are or will be responsive to patient requests for information and concerns regarding treatment.

-B. In addition to the above mentioned criteria, an applicant for special purpose MRT or multi-purpose MRT services shall provide evidence of a cancer treatment program, which shall include the provision of the following, either on-site or through written agreements with other providers:
+B. In addition to the above mentioned criteria, an applicant for Special Purpose MRT or Multi-Purpose MRT services shall provide evidence of a cancer treatment program, which shall include the provision of the following, either on-site or through written agreements with other providers: